OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-02.md

 ## 1 Peter 2:10

-for you once were not a people, but now you are the people of God; you had not received mercy, but now you have received mercy.
+for you were once not a people, but now you are the people of God; you had not received mercy, but now you have received mercy.

 ## 1 Peter 2:11

-Beloved, I urge you as foreigners and strangers to abstain from fleshly lusts, which wage war against the soul.
+Beloved, I urge you, as strangers and pilgrims, to refrain from sinful desires, which wage war against your soul.

 ## 1 Peter 2:12